nrb/Intro-to-Python-Presentation/presentation.rst

 ===========================
 Object-oriented programming tries to model program strutures after things in the real world.
 Objects have *properties* that describe them (the bike is red), and *methods* that make them do things (the man runs).
-Objects are:
+Benefit: information is contained only in the area it's necessary ("information hiding") Objects are:
         * defined by writing a *class*
         * created by *instantiating* a class

 Classes